 Michael Hurwitz is a partner and Co-Chair of the Communications & Media Department.
 Michael’s focus includes FCC regulatory policy for communications and media companies, regulatory review of mergers and acquisitions, and Internet- and programming-related litigation, arbitrations, and appeals of agency orders.
-Michael has participated in FCC rulemakings relating to net neutrality, online video, program carriage, program access, and media ownership.
+Michael has participated in FCC and CPUC rulemakings relating to broadband infrastructure, federal broadband benefits, spectrum policy, net neutrality, online video, program carriage, program access, and media ownership.
 Michael also advises communications and media companies on regulatory compliance issues.

-Michael was selected to serve on Law360’s Telecommunications Editorial Advisory Board in 2020.
+Michael was selected to serve on Law360’s Telecommunications Editorial Advisory Board in 2020 and 2022.

 Michael has represented companies in the following matters:

 - Comcast NBCUniversal in a dispute with Wave Broadband over the carriage of regional sports networks (RSNs) at the FCC

 - FCC review of the proposed acquisition by Comcast of Time Warner Cable and related transactions

 - FCC review of the acquisition by Comcast of a majority stake in NBCUniversal from GE

 - Project Concord online programming arbitration against NBCUniversal

 - Tennis Channel program carriage complaint against Comcast